-What au pairs can do
+What au pairs can do around the house

 Doing the children’s laundry

-Helping to tidy their rooms
+Helping to tidy children's rooms

-Preparing their meals
+Preparing children's meals

-What au pairs can’t do
+What au pairs cannot do around the house

 Cleaning the entire house